themintchoco/tp/docs/UserGuide.md

 Format: `student add n/NAME [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [m/MEMO] [t/TAG]…​`

+* Besides IDs, names are also used to uniquely identify students.
+Thus, duplicate students with the same name are not allowed.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A student can have any number of tags (including 0)
 </div>